The Uffizi Gallery is one of the world’s premier classical art museums.

 I recently took the 2 hour private tour.
 My guide Martina was knowledgeable and excellent.

 She made the Uffizi come alive for my husband, who isn’t really an art lover like me.
 After the tour, which just covers the Renaissance masterpieces on the second floor, I was able to see other works at my leisure.

 Guide To The Uffizi Gallery: What To See

 The Uffizi is a non-stop steady stream of masterpieces.
 And it’s not just the glorious paintings.
 There are important statues and beautiful decorated ceilings.

-So what should you see and focus on at the Uffizi?
-To narrow it down and give you a preview of the Uffizi, here are 20+ things to see at the Uffizi:
+So what should you focus on at the Uffizi?
+To narrow it down, here are the top 20 things to see at the Uffizi.